Invariants of $\mathbb{Z}/p$-Homology 3-Spheres from the Abelianization of the Level-p Mapping Class Group: Preliminaries

 The above Lie algebras are closely related to the abelianization functors.
 We will only explain the details for the symplectic group since this is the case of most interest to us.
 In \cite[ Section 1]{Lee}, R. Lee and R.H.
 Szczarba showed that given an integer $d\geq 2$ there is an $Sp_{2g}(\mathbb{Z})$-equivariant homomorphism

 which induces a short exact sequence

 For almost all values of $d$ this exact sequence computes the abelianization of the level $d$ congruence subgroup.
-In \cite{per}, \cite{Putman_abel}, \cite{sato_abel}, B. Perron, A. Putman and M. Sato respectively proved independently that for any $g\geq 3$ and an odd integer $d\geq 3,$
+To be more precise, in \cite{per}, \cite{Putman_abel}, \cite{sato_abel}, B.~Perron, A. Putman and M. Sato independently proved that for any $g\geq 3$ and an odd integer $d\geq 3,$